c6o/docs/content/changelogs/cli.md

 * Fixed podless services with no endpoint causing crash
 * Fixed issue when registering configuration watcher
 * Fixed intercept session cleanup on close
+* Fixed NVM environments unable to reliably initialize the CLI

 Note (Known Issue): If you have mounted some volumes, do not use `czctl session close --all` as this will close teleport before trying to unmount volumes.
 If you end up in this state, re-teleport and expliclty close the mount session first and then the teleport session.